kdlippin/10kft-api/README.md

 If you would like to publish changes to the documentation files, see [Publishing](PUBLISHING.md).

 ## License

-	Copyright 2015 Smartsheet, Inc.
+	CHANGETHIS: UPDATE THIS SECTION AS NEEDED OR DELETE Copyright 2015 Smartsheet, Inc.

 	Licensed under the Apache License, Version 2.0 (the